Ayroid/HackerRank/README.md

-This Repository contains all my codes solved on Hackerrank.
+This Repository contains all my Python Codes solved on Hackerrank.